Form 843 Explained: How to Claim a Refund or Penalty Abatement

 • Reliance on a qualified tax professional in limited circumstances

-Ignorance of the law and taxpayer mistakes are rarely accepted as reasonable cause.
-The explanation on Line 7 should be specific, factual, and tied to dates.
+Ignorance of the law and simple oversights are rarely accepted.
+On a reasonable-cause claim, you check box c on Line 7, and the explanation on Line 8 should be specific, factual, and tied to dates.

 First-Time Abatement (FTA)

-The IRS also offers a separate First-Time Penalty Abatement for a single penalty if you meet three criteria: you filed all required returns for the prior three years, you paid (or arranged to pay) any tax due, and you have no prior penalties for the three preceding tax years.
+The IRS also offers a separate First-Time Penalty Abatement for a single penalty if you meet three criteria: you filed all required returns for the prior three years, you paid or arranged to pay any tax due, and you have no prior penalties for the three preceding tax years.
 FTA is the easiest path when you qualify, and Form 843 is one way to claim it (you can also request FTA by phone).
-Greenback’s First-Time Abatement breakdown explains who qualifies and how to ask.
+Our First-Time Abatement breakdown explains who qualifies and how to ask.

-The IRS reviews Form 843 claims on a non-priority track, which means processing takes longer than for annual returns.
-Typical timeline:
+The IRS reviews Form 843 claims on a non-priority track, so processing takes longer than for annual returns.
+A typical timeline:

 • Acknowledgment: 4 to 8 weeks after the IRS receives your filing